Components

 Composable & Disaggregated Infrastructure

-As accelerators become more expensive and power-hungry, one of the biggest practical problems in on-prem data centers is low utilization.
+One of the biggest practical problems in on-prem data centers today is low accelerator utilization.
 Expensive GPUs and accelerators often sit idle or underused because they are locked into fixed server configurations or bottlenecked by traditional CPU and networking overhead.

-Two related but distinct approaches help solve this:
+Two related but distinct approaches are gaining traction:

-2. AI Inference Orchestration Engines — maximize utilization within each server by offloading non-compute work.
+- AI Inference Orchestration Engines — Maximize utilization within each server by intelligently offloading non-compute work and orchestrating inference workloads more efficiently.

 Vendor | Approach | Key Strengths | Best Suited For (On-Prem) |